bcarry/ska/docs/getting_started.rst

           Commands:
-            color       Compute the color between two filters filter      Display the basic properties of the filter id          Fuzzy-search SVO filter index.
+            color       Compute the color between two filters docs        Open the ska documentation in browser. filter      Display the basic properties of the filter id          Fuzzy-search SVO filter index.
-            plot        Display the basic properties of the filter solarcolor  Compute the color of the Sun between two filters status      Echo the status of the cached filters.
+            plot-filter    Display a simple figure of the transmission of the filter plot-spectrum  Display a simple figure of the spectrum solarcolor  Compute the color of the Sun between two filters status      Echo the status of the cached filters.